dockstore/dockstore-ui/app/docs/getting-started-with-dockstore.md

 ![Register Tool Manual](docs/register_container_manual.png)

 The Source Code Repository and Image Registry fields must be filled out, they are in the format `namespace/name` (the two paths may differ).
 The Dockerfile Path,  CWL/WDL Descriptor Paths, and CWL/WDL Test Parameter Paths are relative to the root of the Source Code Repository (and must begin with '/'), these will be the default locations to find their corresponding files, unless specified otherwise in the tags.
-The toolname is an optional 'suffix' appended to the Dockstore path, it allows for two repositories to share the same Git and Image Registry paths; the image registry path and the toolname uniquely distinguishes image repositories in Dockstore.
+The toolname is an optional 'suffix' appended to the Dockstore path, it allows for two repositories to share the same Git and Image Registry paths; the combination of Docker image registry path and toolname uniquely distinguishes tools in Dockstore.

 Upon successful submission and registration of the tool, a resynchronization call will be made to fetch all available data from the given sources.
 If the image registry is Quay.io, existing version tags will be prepopulated for the Dockstore record.